Select Page

 Professional Development Day – ISIA

 Pro Development Day is a 1 day on-snow clinic open to all NZSIA members.
 This 1 day clinic will update your awareness of current ski techniques and teaching methodology.
 This clinic can be used by Ski Level Three/ISIA members to maintain their status.
-This is a free course to current members of the NZSIA however an $90 holding charge must be paid to ensure attendance.
-This $90 will be credited towards the following year of membership, or if a life member – it will be refunded.

 Summary